JCMexplains/writing-for-success-2023/textbook.md

     1. Formatting A Research Paper
     2. Citing And Referencing Techniques
     3. Creating A References Section
-    4. Using Modern Language Association (mla) Style
+    4. Using Modern Language Association (MLA) Style
     5. APA And MLA Documentation And Formatting: End-of-chapter Exercises
 14. [Creating Presentations: Sharing Your Ideas](#chapter-14)
     1. Organizing A Visual Presentation